WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README7_trinket.md

 # Designing your own clock background (continued)

-## 2. Scale the clock hands to the size of clock
+## 2. Scale the clock hands to the size of clock using trinket

 The clock radius of your new customised clock is ... whatever number you put in the variable ```clock_radius```.